What does a Barrister do?

 If you want a career in law, but don’t want to be a barrister, you may want to consider becoming a solicitor or paralegal.

 What qualifications do you need to be a barrister?

 To become a barrister, you need one of these qualifying law degrees...

 - The LLB Law is equivalent to a BA or BSc and is a Qualifying Law Degree.
 It’s the perfect first step towards becoming a barrister

 - The LLB Law Online is equivalent to a BA or BSc and is a Qualifying Law degre

 - The Accelerated LLB is a two year Qualifying Law Degree, rather than the three year degree.
 It covers the same material but faster

 - The MA Law degree is specially designed for non-law graduates who want to gain a Master of Arts qualification in law

 - The MA Law Online is a postgraduate Master of Arts specifically designed for non-law graduates who want to gain a legal qualification at Master’s level

-... followed by a GDL and an LPC
+... followed by a PGDL and an LPC

 - The Graduate Diploma in Law is a specially designed conversion course for non-law graduates to move into legal education